sightsdev/sights/docs/extending.md

             return msg
     ```

+    A more basic sensor could just return a single string or number value.

 3. Add a section to your configuration files for your new sensor

     The only required options are whether the sensor is enabled, and how often to poll it.
 This would be sufficient for the above example.

     ```json
-    "bme280": {
+    {
+        "type": "bme280",
+        "name": "BME280 multi-sensor (front)",
         "enabled": true,
-        "frequency": 3
+        "frequnecy": 3
     },
     ```

-4. Enable the sensor manually in `sensor_stream.py` until we fix that.

-    At the moment, you need to add this to the init function of SensorStream.
-This will be fixed very soon, I promise.

-    ```python
-    self.sensors.append(BME280Wrapper())
-    ```

-    This will be done automatically in a nearby future update.

-5. Add the interface side code.
+4. Add the interface side code.

+    > This section is outdated, will be fixed shortly

     This is naturally very dependent on the type of sensor you are including.
 Essenitally, add the HTML code and then add an additional `if` statement for your sensor into the `SIGHTSInterface/js/sights.sensors.js` file.
 It should look something like this: